 The question you may have is, how does the service work?
-Is it really comparable to a personal session with a doctor where you can ask questions at will?
+Is it really comparable to a personal session with a provider where you can ask questions at will?

 Asking Questions in Online Advice Chat

 After the signup process the client is matched with an available counselor.
-This match is based on available schedules, objectives, preference and the specific issues the client wants to deal with.
-There are some therapists that have a heavy background in treating depression and bipolar, while others may work in addiction recovery, anger management, LGBT issues, religion, grief and PTSD.
+This match is based on available schedules, objectives, preference and the specific issues the client wants to work through.
+There are some therapists that specialize in treating depression and bipolar, while others may work in addiction recovery, anger management, LGBTQA issues, religion, grief and PTSD.

 Online advice chat can mimic traditional in-person therapy because it allows not only chatting via text, but also exchanging messages in real time, chatting on the phone and video conferencing.
-Patients and therapists are given a dedicated room, a private location where the patient can speak their mind.
+Patients and therapists are given a dedicated private room, where the patient can speak their mind.

-Although patients can be matched with a specific counselor (and wait for their response for whenever they come online), there is also the option to exchange messages with another qualified counselor at any time, day or night.
+Although patients can be matched with a specific counselor and schedule talk time, there is also the option to exchange messages with another qualified counselor at any time, day or night.

 It's easy to see the advantages to this online advice chat technology, since counselors are screen beforehand, ensuring they are licensed, certified, and accredited in their background.
-Most therapists and doctors you meet have Master's degrees or are doctorate level.
-In order to be board-certified by the state, they also have to have a minimum of in-person training with an established doctor.
+Th providers you will work with have met their educational and professional standards to provide therapy.

 Why not see how it works?
 You can visit BetterHelp.com and start talking to a counselor in real time without obligation.